Clone() method in Java

-Object cloning refers to creation of exact copy of an object.
-It creates a new instance of the class of current object and initializes all its fields with exactly the contents of the corresponding fields of this object.
+Object cloning refers to the creation of an exact copy of an object.
+It creates a new instance of the class of the current object and initializes all its fields with exactly the contents of the corresponding fields of this object.

-Using Assignment Operator to create copy of reference variable
+Using Assignment Operator to create a copy of the reference variable

-In Java, there is no operator to create copy of an object.
-Unlike C++, in Java, if we use assignment operator then it will create a copy of reference variable and not the object.
+In Java, there is no operator to create a copy of an object.
+Unlike C++, in Java, if we use the assignment operator then it will create a copy of the reference variable and not the object.
 This can be explained by taking an example.
-Following program demonstrates the same.
+The following program demonstrates the same.

 10 20 100 20 100 20

 The class whose object’s copy is to be made must have a public clone method in it or in one of its parent class.

 - Every class that implements clone() should call super.clone() to obtain the cloned object reference.

 - The class must also implement java.lang.Cloneable interface whose object clone we want to create otherwise it will throw CloneNotSupportedException when clone method is called on that class’s object.